Madalyn Murray O'Hair: Early and personal life

 Because of hostility in Baltimore against her family related to this case, Murray left Maryland with her sons in 1963 and moved to Honolulu, Hawaii.
-She had allegedly assaulted five Baltimore City Police Department officers who tried to retrieve her son Willam's girlfriend Susan from her house; she was a minor and had run away from home.
+She had allegedly assaulted five Baltimore City Police Department officers who tried to retrieve her son William's girlfriend Susan from her house; she was a minor and had run away from home.
 Susan gave birth to William's daughter, whom she named Robin.
 Murray later adopted Robin.

 In 1965, Murray married U.S. Marine Richard O'Hair, and changed her surname.
 He had belonged to a Communist group in Detroit during the 1940s.
 During investigations of the 1950s, he gave more than 100 names of other members to the FBI.
-Later he was investigated for falsely claiming to be an FBI agent.
-Their relationship has been described as "textbook codependents".
+Later, he was investigated for falsely claiming to be an FBI agent.
 Although the couple separated, they were legally married until his death in 1978.